Update Location

-Feel confident—and have fun—putting your dreams down in the dirt with these important planting tips.
+Feel confident—and have fun—making your dream garden a reality with these important planting tips.

 Are you fantasizing about a life filled with crisp veggie salads?
 Or bouquets of colorful flowers on your nightstand, coffee table, and kitchen counter?
 Perhaps it's as simple as growing pots of basil for homemade pesto.
 We could easily go on because the thrill of planting a garden—edible or ornamental—still excites even the most seasoned of green thumbs.